-A track record of earnings and revenue growth: Growth stocks are typically less mature companies that have grown their revenue and earnings at a better-than-average rate in recent years, and are expected to continue doing so.
-Often, growth companies will ignore profitability to continue fueling revenue improvements.
+Track record of earnings and revenue growth: Growth stocks are typically less mature but have grown their revenue and earnings at a better-than-average rate in recent years, and are expected to continue doing so.
+Often, growth companies will ignore profitability to continue pushing revenue results.
 Consistently high growth rates for key top and bottom-line metrics justify their relatively higher valuations.

-Higher P/E Ratios than the broad market: Because investors expect their earnings to continue growing, growth stocks carry high valuations in the form of above average P/E, price-to-book (P/B), and price-to-sales (P/S) ratios.
+Higher P/E Ratios than the broad market: Because investors expect their earnings to continue growing, growth stocks carry high valuations such as above average P/E, price-to-book (P/B), and price-to-sales (P/S) ratios.
 A strong Forward P/E, which considers estimates made by the company and Wall Street analysts, indicates an expectation of continued growth for these companies.

-Value vs Growth Stocks on Performance
+Performance of Value vs Growth Stocks

 Growth stocks generally perform better during bull markets, when interest rates are falling, and when corporate earnings are trending up.
 However, during economic slowdowns, growth tends to lag behind value.
 Similarly, value tends to outperform growth during a bear market or economic recession, as well as in the early stages of an economic recovery.

-Which Is Right For You?
+Value vs Growth: Which Is Better For You?

-Your preference for, or belief in, value vs. growth typically comes down to your investment objectives, risk tolerance, and horizon.
+Your preference for, or belief in, value vs. growth typically comes down to your investment objectives, risk tolerance, and time horizon.
 You may also prefer to achieve exposure to growth, value, or both via mutual funds and ETFs, or individual stocks.